benjamingrodner/armbrust-metat-search/README.md

 Currently set up for dictionary construction.
 Search each line of the metaT tables for a set of keys and map hits to the corresponding value in the line.
 Result is a .json file with dictionary mapping each key -> list of values.

-For example given a list of Kegg orthologies, find all contigs annotated with those KOs.
+"Snakefile" - given a list of Kegg orthologies, find all contigs annotated with those KOs.

+"Snakefile_find_taxon" - given a list of taxa, find all contigs annotated as those taxa.

+"Snakefile_all_taxa_estcounts" - For all taxa, sum all estcounts for all contigs in each taxon.

 ## Docker setup